-Vickers Bet Withdrawal Time Test: 55 Minutes via Visa (2026)
+Vickers Bet Withdrawal Time Test: Instant via Visa (2026)

 Wondering how long it actually takes to get your money from Vickers Bet?
-We put the withdrawal time to the test using real money and a Visa debit card, and we received our money less than an hour later.
+We put the withdrawal time to the test using real money and a Visa debit card, and we received our money instantly.

 In this guide, you will find our full test results, the step-by-step breakdown of the process, and tips to get your money out faster.